philipmchugh/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+I completed this project on July 24, 2020

 ### Project Title
-Replace the Project Title
+This is a new Project

 ### Description
 Describe what your project is about and what it does